ibm-cloud-docs/vpc/vpe-cross-account.md

 {: help}
 {: support}

-You can create an endpoint gateway for a supported {{site.data.keyword.cloud}} or third-party service or application that you want to access on your private VPC network.
-You can use the console, CLI, API, or Terraform.
+You can create an endpoint gateway for a supported {{site.data.keyword.cloud}} service or a non-IBM (third-party) service that you want to access within your private VPC network.
+For both IBM and non-IBM services, you can use the CLI, API, or Terraform.
+However, creating cross-account VPE gateways for IBM Cloud services is not currently supported through the console.
 {: shortdesc}

 ## Before you begin